Carpocratians: Theology

 The Carpocratians were Gnostics, believing in a dualism of evil matter and good spirit, and pursuing gnosis, the esoteric knowledge needed for salvation.
-As others of the belief system, they believed all beings in the world strove towards Monas, the Supreme Principle or Primal Being, whom Carpocratians called the Father of All, or the One Beginning.
+As others of the belief system, they believed all beings in the world strove towards Monad, the Supreme Principle or Primal Being, whom Carpocratians called the Father of All, or the One Beginning.
 The visible world was created not by him but by inferior angels far removed from the divine source, known as the 'fabricating powers' or the 'builders'.

 Human souls existed before being trapped in material bodies, orbiting around a 'spiritual sun' on the 'plain of truth'.
 After initially working with God, souls were imprisoned by the 'builders' in bodies and can only be free after living every form of life and committing every possible act.
 Based on Luke 12:58, Carpocrates said that the Devil, or 'the accuser', dragged souls to the highest 'builder', who then gave them over to a messenger angel.
 This being imprisoned souls in bodies until they 'paid the uttermost farthing' (Matthew 5:26, King James Version), won freedom and re-joined God.

 Every imprisoned soul retained the capacity for remembering their natural state (ἀνάμνησις) to a different degree.
 This knowledge is the only one through which humans can be saved, every other moral judgment being subjective.

 Carpocratians rejected the material world, which they believed to have been created and ruled by evil.
 To prove their belonging to a superior spiritual realm, they claimed to communicate with demonic spirits.
 They also practiced a form of magic, making love potions and using theurgic incantantions, as they considered themselves above the 'builders'.
 This also gave them the power to exorcise, understand dreams, and cure disease.
 For worship, they erected statues and painted brightly coloured icons of Christ, the apostles, and other eminent men such as Plato, Pythagoras, and Aristotle, becoming the first known Christians to depict Christ.
 They honoured these figures in a temple on Cephalonia.

 They professed the transmigration of souls (μετεμψύχωσις), which they might have lifted from Indian or Pythagorean sources, believing that a soul could only be freed if he remembered his former, better existence.
 Then, he could defy the evil spirits of the world and reach eternal rest in contemplating the Supreme Being.
 They rejected the idea of bodily resurrection, and the entirety of the Old Testament.